Reducing Emissions through Integration and Optimization of Public Transport in Jakarta

 State of implementation/results

-- The Public Works Agency in Jakarta began several NMT improvement projects in 2016.
+- The Public Works Agency in Jakarta began several NMT improvement projects.
 ITDP contributed with input on pedestrian-oriented streets with better quality sidewalks.

-- Transjakarta, with support and input from ITDP, has shown significant increases in its daily ridership with a more than 20% annual increase in 2016.
-These gains are mainly a result of increasing the number of routes, including direct-service routes, from 34 routes in 2015 to 84 routes in 2016.
+- Transjakarta, with support and input from ITDP, has shown significant increases in its daily ridership in 2018 compared to 2017.
+These gains are mainly a result of increasing the number of routes, including direct-service routes, from 34 routes in 2015 to more than 113 routes in 2018.

 - Medan plans to implement a high-quality BRT system as part of their mass transit plan, partly based on ITDP’s design and plan.